 Brigit’s Hearth programmes focus on infants and young children.
 We believe in the importance of allowing time for every stage in human development.

-The facility can accommodate 26 children ages six months to 6 years old in a mixed age family setting.
-We provided part time and full time care.
+The facility can accommodate 26 children ages 1 year (walking) to 6 years old in a mixed age family setting.
+We provide part time and full time care.
 As a Community Developed project we offer both the Early Childhood Care and Education (ECCE) subsidy for 3 and 4 years old and the CCS and CCS Plus subvention for

 low income families.